RewardedIvan/3DPS/.github/ISSUE_TEMPLATE/bug_report.md

 **I'm sure that**
 - [ ] I have checked the FAQ
-- [ ] No other issue, that has been closed has your problem
+- [ ] No other issue, that has been closed has your bug or check the [schedule](https://github.com/RewardedIvan/3DPS/blob/master/schedule.md)
-- [ ] There is no other solution, or else go report a feature Again again, if your not sure your issue **will** be closed
+- [ ] There is no other solution
+Again again, if your not sure your issue **will** be closed